All Episodes

 Millions of others are at risk of irretrievable damage to their spines, their necks, and their shoulders because of poor posture when using laptops and when carrying them around.

-Now it is after you take the laptop out of the bag, the backpack, uh, you are going to die.
+Now it is after you take the laptop out of the bag, the backpack, you are going to die.

-Uh the degeneration in the joints is occurring.
+Degeneration in the joints is occurring.

 It never ends.

-Uh you you could you can make book uh this kind of stuff is going to show up every now and then.
+This kind of stuff is going to show up every now and then.

-This just it just the nanny state fed by the drive-by media.
+It just the nanny state fed by the drive-by media.

 We're going to campaign together.

-Uh, Politico corrected the mistake.
+Politico corrected the mistake.

-Thompson advisors told the politico attesting the waters committees to be formed June 4th so that Thompson can start raising money and staffers will go on a payroll in early June, even going to have that red pickup truck that he used to run for the Senate in Tennessee on display in Iowa, but not so fast, ladies and gentlemen.
+Even going to have that red pickup truck that he used to run for the Senate in Tennessee on display in Iowa, but not so fast, ladies and gentlemen.

 There was some discussion of a June 4th beginning of fundraising.